-

 NMRGen: A Generative Modeling Framework for Molecular Structure Prediction from NMR Spectra

-Free Access | Research Article | 16 February 2025
+Free Access | Research Article | 16 February 2025 | Cited: 2

 Short and Long-Term Renewable Electricity Demand Forecasting Based on CNN-Bi-GRU Model

-IECE Transactions on Emerging Topics in Artificial Intelligence | Volume 2, Issue 1: 1-15, 2025 | DOI:10.62762/TETAI.2024.532253
+IECE Transactions on Emerging Topics in Artificial Intelligence | Volume 2, Issue 1: 1-15, 2025 | DOI: 10.62762/TETAI.2024.532253

 Abstract